beefan/TwitterBots/README.md

 These are some twitter bots that I've written.

-@InsightfulBot -- http://twitter.com/insightfulbot -- Tweets lovely quotes at people.
+@InsightfulBot -- Tweets lovely quotes at people.

-@TheGoldPotato -- http://twitter.com/thegoldpotato -- Tweets random sentences.
+@TheGoldPotato -- Tweets random sentences.

-@whatisbot -- http://twitter.com/whatisbot -- uses wolfram alpha APIs to answer questions asked to it
+@whatisbot -- uses wolfram alpha APIs to answer questions asked to it

+I no longer have control over TheGoldPotato or whatisbot.
+I no longer update or have access to InsightfulBot, but it still exists.